• Skip to primary navigation

 • finely chopped chives or scallions

-A note about the spice blend I've used: I've used an Italian spice blend called "arrosti" which is used in Italy to season everything from roasted meats (hence the name) to couscous and lots of other dishes.
-It's most similar in taste to McCormick's Poultry Seasoning except arrosti has a stronger rosemary and sage flavor, it contains a little onion, and has less thyme than poultry seasoning.
-You may use them interchangeably, but when substituting with poultry seasoning (which I imagine anyone Stateside will want to do), I suggest adding a little extra rubbed sage and a little dried rosemary.
-Or go a completely different flavor route with this soup seasoning and sub your favorite Italian spice blend.
-It will all taste delicious!
+NOTE (about the spice blend I've used): I've used an Italian spice blend called "arrosti", which is used in Italy to season everything from roasted meats (hence the name) to Italian couscous and lots of other dishes.
+It's most similar in taste to McCormick's Poultry Seasoning, except that arrosti has a stronger rosemary and sage flavor, it contains a little onion, and has less thyme than poultry seasoning.

 cicerchie in a pot with sauteed onions, garlic, ventricina, salt, and spices.

-Overview: How to Make Cicerchie Soup in 3 Simple Steps
+How to Make Cicerchie Soup in 3 Simple Steps

-I've outlined below the basic steps to making easy cicerchie soup but you can find full recipe details and instructions in the recipe card.
+I've outlined below the basic steps to making easy cicerchie soup, but you can find full recipe details and instructions in the recipe card.
 I've also included a how-to-make cicerchia soup video (coming soon).
-It's recommended to soak cicerchie for 8-12 hours (even up to 24 hours), but never less than 6 hours or the outsides will overcook and the insides will be undercooked.

 1. Sauté the aromatics with onions and ventricina.